Western Treefarm Project Phase 2A (WTP2A)

 Project Information:

-Western Treefarm Project Phase 2A (WTP2A) is a plantation forestry project located at Nannup, approximately 288km south of Perth in Western Australia's south-west region.
-It was registered in November 2024 and covers 970.09 hectares.
+Western Treefarm Project Phase 2A (WTP2A) is a plantation forestry project located in the Nannup local government area, approximately 40km south of the Nannup township in the South West region of Western Australia.
+It was registered in November 2024 and covers an area of 970.09 hectares.